tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ### Step 4: Calibration

-After matching detection pairs from the sensors, we can compute the transformation between them using estimation algorithms.
+After matching detection pairs from the sensors, we can compute the transformation between them using rigid transformation estimation algorithms.
 Currently, we support two methods: a 2d SVD-based approach and a yaw-only rotation approach.

 For the 2d SVD-based method, since radar detections lack a z component, we reduce the problem to 2d by setting the z component of lidar detections to zero.
 We then estimate the transformation using the SVD method provided by PCL.